dejagersh/flyio-off-site/README.md

 Installing `spatie/laravel-backup` to back up your app DB works great, but having to install it in every app can be tedious.
 Also, this approach doesn't work for apps that don't use Laravel.
-This app solves these problem by running `spatie/laravel-backup` on separate Fly.io VM dedicated to making backups.
+This app solves these problem by running `spatie/laravel-backup` on a separate Fly.io VM dedicated to making backups.
 This way your apps don't need to run `spatie/laravel-backup`, that's now taken care of by a single Fly.io VM.

 ## Getting Started